RatPoison-dev/RatPoison/README.md

 ---

-Common Issues (Will be updated over time)
+Common Issues
 * Overlay is black/doesn't go transparent/isn't showing up
     * The overlay only works on Windows 10, it doesn't turn transparent on W7
-    * CSGO needs to be borderless/windowed for the overlay to show up ontop of CS, otherwise it's just a app in your taskbar and doesn't attach
+    * CSGO needs to be borderless/windowed for the overlay to show up ontop of CS, otherwise it's just a app in your taskbar